 20. Dried herbs

 It’s good to grow your fresh herbs at home, but if that’s not possible, opting for dried herbs is always a great idea.
-Dried ones last longer and are more convenient, although the flavors may not be as intense and potent as the fresh ones.
+Dried ones last longer and are more convenient, although the flavors may not be as intense and potent as the fresh herbs.

 21. Canned meats